 Track Wheel Bearings - MPI Race Bearing Review (Superior to SKF X-tracker?)

-So somewhere during my 16th and 17th track day I suffered the near catastrophic failure of a wheel hub.
+So somewhere during my 16th and 17th track day I suffered the near catastrophic failure of an OEM wheel hub.
 Nothing about that was entirely surprising really, as the C5 Corvette OEM hubs are known to fail as you begin to progress to a more aggressive level with your track driving.
 Check out the picture below though where you can see just how thoroughly my wheel hubs failed!

 A cracked wheel hub flange from a 1999 C5 Corvette.
 It was moments from catastrophic failure.